Skip to Content

 For anything related to a crime that is occurring now or any other emergency, call 911.
 If in doubt, be safe and call 911.
 For non-emergency reports, suspicious activity, or requests, call the non-emergency number for your area.
 To see a list of these numbers, click here.

 The Sheriff's Office will respond 24 hours a day, seven days a week, to any request for police assistance.
-We always have Deputies on the road so there may not be personnel available at your local District Office.
+We always have deputies on the road, so there may not be personnel available at your local District Office.
 For a list of our non-emergency phone numbers, click here.
 We will send someone to your house or business when you call.

 Some reports can be taken over the phone.
 The telecommunicator who answers your call will determine if your report can be handled over the phone.